Akshay-Ravi/Crime-prediction-and-analysis/README.md

 Upload them onto your drive and change the path in cell 3 as per your upload location.

-Upload onto Google Colab(No, you dont need a paid version). pip install the required libraries as per the import statements in the first cell.
+Upload onto Google Colab(No, you dont need a paid version).

+Run pip install to install the required libraries as per the import statements in the first cell.

 Run all the cells and view the accuracies of the 6 models.